Basic Scene Setup

 XR Hand Tracking Manager class.
 See the XR Hand Tracking Manager API.

-This component is required to manage the Hand Tracking subsystem.
-It updates Hand Tracking data at runtime and tracks the user's hand referred to the in XR Origin on which this component is attached (It supports both XR Origin and AR Session Origin).
-At runtime the Hand Tracking Manager will instantiate left and right hand prefabs, enable and disable instances as hands are tracked or untracked by the Open XR Hand Tracking layer.
+This component is required to visualize the hand models.
+It listens XR Hand Tracking Subsystem events at runtime and set user's tracked hand position referred to the XR Origin (It supports both XR Origin and AR Session Origin).
+At runtime the Hand Tracking Manager will instantiate left and right hand prefabs and gracefully fade them in and out based on the tracking status of the user's hands.

 Add a Hand Tracking Manager to your scene by right-clicking in the scene's Hierarchy and selecting QCHT > Hand Tracking Manager.

-Then, enable Use XR Device Simulator in scenes in the XR Interaction Toolkit section of the Project Settings.
+Ensure, the Use XR Device Simulator in scenes is enabled in the XR Interaction Toolkit section of the Project Settings.

-This setting will need to be disabled before building the application to the target platform.
+This settings needs to be disabled before building the application to the target platform.

 To learn how to use the simulator, refer to the XR Interaction Toolkit Device Simulator documentation (opens new window).